emanuel-pislea/rickandmorty/README.md

-# rickandmorty
+# Rick and Morty Next.JS project

+## Introduction

-A simple next.js application that consumes the GraphQL API from https://rickandmortyapi.com/  and presents it in an easy to use way.
+> This is a next.js application that consumes the GraphQL API from https://rickandmortyapi.com/
+> and presents it in an easy to use way.